MaeKat/CSC-SQL-Project/README.md

 This will drop all your tables and the data they have.
 You should never have to use this.
 Its just there.

-Your primary goal is to write SQL scripts in the file petstore.sql.